isaacg1/pyth/docs/spec_comp.rst

 	True
 	True

-8.6. "}" - Contains
+10.6. "}" - Contains
 ===================

 **Arity: 2**

-Checks if the second argument, a sequence, contains the first argument.
+Checks if the second argument, a collection, contains the first argument.
 Is equivalent to the Python ``in`` operator.

 Ex::